THC overdose: everything you need to know

 • The binding of THC to these receptors alters the release of neurotransmitters and leads to the typical psychoactive effects associated with the use of cannabis.

-3. Physiological effects:
+3. Physiological effects :

-• Short-term: The short-term effects of THC include increased heart rate, dilated blood vessels (which can lead to red eyes), and changes in cognition and mood.
+• Kurzfristig The short-term effects of THC include increased heart rate, dilated blood vessels (which can lead to red eyes), and changes in cognition and mood.
 Many people report a feeling of relaxation and euphoria.

 Cannabis overdose: symptoms and signs